JBrosDevelopment/scone/README.md

 ## VM IR Code

-self is what I'm thinking the VM IR code might look like
+this is what I'm thinking the VM IR code might look like
 ```rs
 define selfPackage;